virtualcodewarrior/webComponentBaseClass/README.md

 		// extra cleanup that only can be done after an instance of the class has been removed from the DOM }

-	// change observer implementation example for a property _myChangeHandler(p_NewValue, p_OldValue) {
-	}

-	// NEW in V1:  template to use with this web component static get template() {
+	// string representation of the template to use with this web component
+	// note that the whole content should be wrapped within a template element static get template() {
 		return `
 			<template>